Call for Members - INEE Working Groups

 How can I apply?

-Applications can be submitted, by the deadline listed, using the designated form for each working group (see below).
+Applications can be submitted, by the deadline listed, using the designated form for each working group (*Scroll down to see the list of working groups and the links to their corresponding application forms).
 Through the form, each applicant must submit a CV, a one page statement of interest, and a one-page letter of support from their organization (if applying as an organizational representative).

-All applications must be submitted in English.
-INEE can provide language support to complete the application if needed.
+Non-fluency in English or another primary language of a working group will not count against any applicant.
+While all applications must be submitted in English, INEE can provide language support to complete the application if needed.
 Please contact email@example.com.

 Descriptions, contacts, and specific application procedures are listed below for each group.